netreplica/templates/README.md

 Containerlab artifacts:

 * `clab/topology.j2`: template for the final Containerlab topology file.
-* `clab/kinds/<kind>.j2`: templates for individual Containerlab node entries.
+* `clab/kinds/<kind>.j2`: templates for individual Containerlab node entries in the topology file.
-* `clab/interface_names/<kind>.j2`: templates for generating emulated interface names used by the NOS `kind` in Containerlab
+* `clab/interface_names/<kind>.j2`: templates for generating emulated interface names used by the NOS `kind` in Containerlab.

 Cisco Modeling Labs artifacts:

 * `cml/topology.j2`: template for the final CML topology file.
-* `cml/kinds/<kind>.j2`: templates for individual CML node entries.
+* `cml/kinds/<kind>.j2`: templates for individual CML node entries in the topology file.
-* `cml/interface_names/<kind>.j2`: templates for generating emulated interface names used by the NOS `kind` in CML
+* `cml/interface_names/<kind>.j2`: templates for generating emulated interface names used by the NOS `kind` in CML.

 NOS-specific artifacts:

 * `interface_maps/<kind>.j2`: templates for mappings between real interface names and emulated interface names used by the NOS `kind`.
+Not all `kinds` support such mappings.

-To customize the way a topology file should be generated, you would need to change these templates as needed.
-For example, you might want to change `image` values depending on the `kind`.
+To customize the way a topology file should be generated, change these templates as needed.
+For example, you might want to modify `image` values depending on the `kind`.
 You can also add new templates, if the platforms you have are not covered by the provided set of templates.

 # Copyright notice